fancydrones/x500-cm4/apps/announcer/README.md

 # Announcer for video stream
-Will send MAVLink messages to announce video stream(s)
+Will send MAVLink messages to announce video stream(s).
+Connects to router and distributes from there.